 - A contemporary illustrator, commenting on Lowell Hess' work.

-Lowell Hess was the inventive genius behind many of Graphics3’s original pop-up card designs.
-An Oklahoma native, Lowell served as a lieutenant in the US Army in Europe during World War II and later attended the Pratt Institute in Brooklyn, NY.
-Lowell came of age as a commercial artist in post-war New York City, the heyday of magazine illustration.
-Lowell's illustrations shined from the covers of Collier's, New York Magazine, and Boy's Life as well as the hugely popular children’s Golden Book series, touching the lives of millions.
+Lowell Hess, the original genius behind many of Graphics3’s card designs was an Oklahoma native.
+Lowell served as a lieutenant in the US Army artillery in Europe during World War II and later attended the Pratt Institute in Brooklyn, NY.
+Lowell came of age as a commercial artist in post war New York city and rose to prominence during the heyday of magazine illustration.
+Known for his "strength of line", Lowell's illustrations shined forth from the covers of Collier's, New York, and Boy's Life as well as the popular children’s Golden Books series, his work touching millions.